gowrishankarin/code_for_fun/node/design_patterns/behavioral/README.md

 start - Prototype and Problem Statement second - Creation of commands and execution flow. final - Enhancements to the commands.

+### Iterator
+Intent:
+Provide a way to access the elements of an aggregate object sequentially without exposing its underlying representation.